Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the

 In the second equality above we have made the change of variables $\mu=\sqrt{\kappa}$.
-From Eq.\,\eqref{eq:harmonic-oscillator-action} it is clear that the potential Eq.\,\eqref{eq:harmonic-oscillator-potential} gives rise to a flat geometry in $(\mu, \theta)$-space.
-Despite this we can expect protocols of nontrivial structure due to the existence of a horizon at $\kappa=0$.
+This is a diffeomorphism for $\kappa > 0$.
+From Eq.\,\eqref{eq:harmonic-oscillator-action} it is clear that the potential given by Eq.\,\eqref{eq:harmonic-oscillator-potential} gives rise to a flat geometry in $(\mu, \theta)$ space.
+However, the protocols have a nontrivial structure in the physical control parameter space $(\kappa, \theta)$ due to the existence of the forbidden region $\kappa\leq 0$.
 The Euler-Lagrange equations corresponding to Eq.\,\eqref{eq:harmonic-oscillator-action} are $\ddot{\mu}=\ddot{\theta}=0$.
 The solutions are straight lines in the $(\mu,\theta)$ plane.
-Given initial and final values $\kappa_{\Omega}$ and $\kappa_{0}$ of $\kappa$ and similarly for $\theta$, the protocol that minimizes Eq.\,\eqref{eq:q2} is
+Given initial and final values of the physical parameters---$\kappa_{\Omega}$ and $\kappa_{0}$, and similarly for $\theta$---the protocol that minimizes Eq.\,\eqref{eq:q2} is

 The optimal protocol demands a constant rate of change for $\theta$ and $\sqrt{\kappa}$.